 So what exactly is detoxing?

 Detoxing should not be about scary abstinence, although certain things, such as coffee, alcohol and sugar, are normally “off-limits”.
 A balanced detox programme is aimed at helping our liver and kidneys to do their job more efficiently by providing nutrient rich foods, especially quality proteins, essential fats and an abundance of vegetables.
-Drinking plenty of caffeine-free liquid and eating soluble fibre also helps the body excrete wastes such as uric acid, old hormones and the accumulation of food waste in your intestines.
-Throughout a detox period it is normal to enhance the healing process by avoiding foods that place an increased burden on excretory organs and/or are commonly associated with food sensitivities (e.g.gluten, dairy, nightshade vegetables and eggs).
+Drinking plenty of caffeine-free liquid and eating soluble fibre also helps the body excrete wastes, including old hormones and the accumulation of food waste in your intestines.
+Throughout a detox period it is normal to enhance the healing process by avoiding foods that place an increased burden on excretory organs and/or are commonly associated with food sensitivities (e.g. gluten, wheat, dairy, nightshade vegetables and eggs).
 In addition, avoiding environmental toxins is also an intrinsic part of detoxing.
 When I design detox programmes I always choose foods that I love to eat and certainly never starve myself as feeling miserable and hungry makes failure a certainty!

 Initially it is common to experience headaches and a drop in energy but very quickly most people start to feel better.
 However, as detoxing often releases toxins stored in fat cells, and weight loss can be expected, detoxes should not by undertaken whilst pregnant or breast-feeding.